April 19, 2026 · By Alex Morgan

 You are an experienced buyer's agent.
 Roleplay a conversation where the buyer says: "I think I should wait for mortgage rates to drop before buying."
 Provide 3 concise response scripts that address this objection using (1) a marry-the-house-date-the-rate argument, (2) historical data on rate-vs-price correlation, and (3) a monthly payment comparison at current rate vs. hypothetical lower rate with higher purchase price.
 Use a consultative, not pushy, tone.

-Real-World Example: Dallas-based agent Marcus Tran used a version of Prompt 10 during a buyer consultation in February 2026.
-His buyer was hesitant at a 6.7% rate on a $380K home.
-By running the prompt and generating a side-by-side payment comparison — showing that a 5.9% rate on a $410K home (reflecting projected price appreciation based on Dallas-area Zillow Home Value Index trends from 2024–2025) would actually result in a higher monthly payment — he gave the buyer a concrete, numbers-based framework.
+Real-World Example: Dallas-based agent Marcus Tran used a version of Prompt 10 in a buyer consultation in February 2026.
+His buyer was hesitant at 6.7% on a $380K home.
+Tran ran the prompt and generated a side-by-side payment comparison.
+It showed that a 5.9% rate on a $410K home — reflecting projected price appreciation based on Dallas-area Zillow Home Value Index trends from 2024–2025 — would actually produce a higher monthly payment.
+That gave the buyer specific numbers instead of abstract rate anxiety.
 The buyer went under contract the following week.

-This approach works because it replaces abstract rate anxiety with specific dollar amounts.
-However, every market is different, and there are legitimate scenarios where waiting does make financial sense.
-Present the data and let the client decide.
+This works because it replaces fear with math.
+But every market is different.
+There are real scenarios where waiting makes financial sense.
+Show the data and let the client decide.

 Affiliate Disclosure: AgentAI Guide may earn a commission when you click links to products or services we recommend.
 This does not affect our editorial independence — we only recommend tools we believe provide real value to real estate agents.